Solution for Graphic KPI Dashboards

 Build KPI Dashboards Easily

-With InetSoft's StyleBI, a complete business intelligence software, organizations will enjoy ease of use to access the most crucial measures on a single, sophisticated graphic KPI dashboard.
+With InetSoft's StyleBI, a complete business intelligence solution, organizations will enjoy ease of use to access the most crucial measures on a single, sophisticated graphic KPI dashboard.
 It uses a simple drag and drop environment that requires minimal training and no IT aid and is easy to deploy in an organization of any size.
 The intuitive drag and drop features allow users to quickly create powerful monitoring and analytical dashboards.
 InetSoft also uses real time data mashup that combines data pulled from almost any location in any format to maximize a self-service environment.

 Once an organization has selected their most crucial KPI's, InetSoft's dashboards will present each one in the best possible way.
 Nonetheless, each dashboard is fully customizable and easy to manipulate.
 Now, bare data turns into insightful and actionable information.